Eurasian Economic Union: Enlargement

-Russian President Vladimir Putin has stated that his goal was to enlarge the Customs Union to all post-Soviet states, excluding the three Baltic EU member states.
-According to The Guardian newspaper, Putin's plan is for the Eurasian Union to grow into a "powerful, supra-national union" of sovereign states like the European Union, uniting economies, legal systems, customs services, and military capabilities to form a bridge between Europe and Asia to balance the EU and the U.S.
+Russian president Vladimir Putin has stated that Russia's goal was to enlarge the customs union to all post-Soviet states, excluding the three Baltic EU member states.
+According to The Guardian newspaper, Russia's plan is for the Eurasian Union to grow into a "powerful, supra-national union" of sovereign states like the European Union, uniting economies, legal systems, customs services, and military capabilities to form a bridge between Europe and Asia to balance the EU and the U.S.

 In May 2015, an integration agreement was signed between the Russian Federation and South Ossetia.
 If South Ossetia were to join, it would be by acceding to the Russian Federation.
+In 2023, South Ossetia began implementing and integrating the EAEU's common tariffs.

 Tajikistan was formally invited to join the union and has expressed its interest in acceding.
-It is recognized as a potential candidate and membership negotiations are underway.
+It is recognised as a potential candidate and membership negotiations are underway.
 In 2015, further efforts were made to integrate Tajikistan into the EAEU.

 Uzbekistan has been hesitant to join the Economic Union, with Uzbek officials making opposing claims on the prospect of integration.
 Originally, the country preferred not to pursue economic and political integration.
 Russian officials have stated that integration with the country would be slow and analysts state that as Russian influence and trade increases in Kyrgyzstan and Tajikistan it may persuade Uzbekistan to join in the future.
 Uzbekistan began its integration process when Russia announced it would write off US$865 million off debt owed by the country.
-Uzbekistan joined the CIS Free Trade Area in 2014, meaning it has free trade with EAEU member states.
+Uzbekistan joined the Commonwealth of Independent States Free Trade Area in 2014, meaning it has free trade with EAEU member states.
 According to some sources, Uzbekistan does not intend to become a full member of the EAEU, due to Uzbekistan's neutrality which is enshrined in the country's legislation.
 In March 2020, Uzbekistan announced that it wished to become a Eurasian Union observer state.
+In September 2023, Uzbekistan estimated that it will join EAEU in 2–3 years.
+In October 2024, the chair of a parliamentary commission examining the potential for Uzbekistan to join the EAEU as a full member stated that "our conclusion is that Uzbekistan is best served by maintaining its observer status."